 3. Clustering Algorithms

 Clustering is the process of segregating and organizing the data points into groups based on similarities within members of the group.
 This is part of unsupervised learning.
 The main aim is to group similar items.
 For example, it can arrange all transactions of fraudulent nature together based on some properties in the transaction.
-Below are the most common clustering algorithms.
+There are various advantages to using clustering algorithms.
+As they are simpler to implement, adaptable to new examples, scale to large data sets and more.
+Some of the example of clustering algorithms would be identifying fake news, marketing, spam filter, etc. Below are the most common clustering algorithms.

 a) K-Means Clustering